Skip to main content

 What Are Virtual Trainings?

 Virtual Trainings workshops are the online version of In-Plant Trainings (INPLTs) performed by industrial experts and Technical Account Managers (TAMs).
-The trainings are open to all US manufacturers and is offered throughout the year for 4 to 8 weeks at a time and teaches participants how to identify, implement, and replicate energy-saving projects.
-Technical expertise gained through the Virtual Trainings helps partners overcome barriers to adopting energy-efficient and low-emissions best practices and technologies.
-To maximize the benefits of Virtual Trainings, partners receive homework during each session, and are expected to create a summary presentation to share with DOE at the end of the training.
+The training courses are open to all U.S. manufacturers and are offered throughout the year for four to eight weeks at a time.
+These courses teach participants how to identify, implement, and replicate energy-saving projects.
+Technical expertise gained through the Virtual Trainings helps partners overcome barriers to adopting energy reduction best practices and technologies.
+To maximize the benefits of Virtual Trainings, partners receive homework during each session and are expected to create a summary presentation to share with DOE at the end of the training.

-Click here to visit the Virtual Training overview document for more information.
+Click here to visit the Virtual Training frequently asked questions for more information.

 What Virtual Training Topics Are Available To Partners?